 Rub the top of the turkey with olive oil.
 Tie the legs shut with twine and place the turkey on top of the vegetable rack.
 Preheat your oven to the recommended time for cooking.
 Each turkey will have cooking instructions on the package.

 Cook the turkey 325 degrees for 3 1/2 hours according to the recommended suggestions on the package according to the weight and size of the bird.
 Add one cup of water to the roasting pan and cover the bird with parchment paper and foil to seal in the juices.

 Baste the bird once per hour until done.
 In about three hours the internal temperature should reach 185 degrees F. Check the turkey 30 minutes before it is completely done to prevent overcooking.

 Each oven may vary in temperature and it is a good idea to place an oven thermometer inside the oven to prevent overcooking.
 Once the turkey is completely cooked through remove the turkey pan from the oven and set the pan on a cooling rack.
 Keep the turkey covered and let the turkey cool twenty minutes in the pan.
 Slice and serve the turkey on a large platter.
 Keep the pan juices from the low-fat gravy.

 Low-Calorie Giblet & Turkey Gravy

 Adding gravy to your turkey dinner is a great way to add additional flavors and moisture from the cooking process.
-Removing the fat and keeping all the juice from the turkey, vegetables and giblets will give you a very tasty gravy sauce to pour over your cauliflower mash (taste like mashed potatoes low fat recipe) Follow this simple recipe for healthy gray and top your turkey and vegetables with this delicious sauce.
+Removing the fat and keeping all the juice from the turkey, vegetables, and giblets will give you a very tasty gravy sauce to pour over your cauliflower mash (taste like a mashed potatoes low-fat recipe) Follow this simple recipe for healthy gray and top your turkey and vegetables with this delicious sauce.